lit/lit.dev/packages/lit-dev-content/site/docs/components/shadow-dom.md

 `@queryAssignedElements` and `@queryAssignedNodes` convert a class property into a getter that returns the result of calling [`HTMLSlot.assignedElements`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement/assignedElements) or [`HTMLSlot.assignedNodes`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement/assignedNodes) respectively on a given slot in the component's shadow tree.
+Use these to query the elements or nodes assigned to the given slot.

-They both accept an options object similar to what the native browser API accepts, with the addition of `slot`.
+Both accept an options object similar to what the native browser API accepts, with the addition of `slot`.
 Use `slot` to specify the slot to query, or leave undefined for the default slot.

-Setting `flatten` to true flattens any assigned slot elements, meaning assigned slot elements are replaced with their assigned nodes or elements.

 `@queryAssignedElements` also supports an optional `selector` option for filtering the returned elements by a CSS selector.

+Deciding which decorator to use depends on whether you want to query for text nodes assigned to the slot, or only element nodes.
+This decision is specific to your use case.

 <div class="alert alert-info">